nearbycoder/getting-started-with-angular-1.5-webpack/README.md

-# Boilerplate Es6 Angular Webpack
+# Getting Started With ES6 Angular 1.5 and Webpack

 This is a starter kit to get you working with es6 classes and modules within Angular using Webpack.